iamfuzz/workshop-sample/content/_index.md

 ---
-title: "AWS Modernization Workshop Sample"
+title: "AWS Modernization Workshop: Observability"
 chapter: true
 weight: 1
 ---

-# AWS Modernization Workshop Sample
+# AWS Modernization Workshop: Observability

 ### Welcome

 <p style='text-align: left;'>
-    In this workshop, you will learn how to add security testing to a CI/CD pipeline of a dockerized application using AWS CodeCommit, AWS CodeBuild, and AWS CodePipeline.
-The modules contained in this workshop will provide you with step-by-step instructions for committing, building, testing, and deploying software in an automation fashion.
-You will also learn about some basic security tests and where to instrument them in the software development lifecycle.
+    In this workshop, you will learn how to add Observability to a CI/CD pipeline of a dockerized Java application using AWS CodeCommit, AWS CodeBuid, AWS CodePipeline, and New Relic One.
+The modules contained in this workshop will provide you with step-by-step instructions for committing, building, testing, deploying, and monitoring software in an automation fashion.
 </p>

 ### Objectives
 - Gain familiarity with the workflow of a modern application
-- Learn where to add security testing to a CI/CD pipeline
+- Learn where to add Observability to a CI/CD pipeline
-- Learn about AWS services used to orchestrate testing
+- Learn how to deploy New Relic APM for end-to-end Observability of your applications

 ### What we will cover in this workshop
-- Setup of a Cloud9 environment
+- Setting up a Cloud9 environment
-- Usage of AWS CloudFormation to automate the deployment of infrastructure
+- Using AWS CloudFormation to automate the deployment of infrastructure
-- Deployment of Amazon Elastic Container Service
+- Deploying Amazon Elastic Container Service
-- Deploy and use a modenized pipeline using AWS CodePipeline, CodeCommit, and CodeBuild
+- Deploying and using a modernized pipeline utilizing AWS CodePipeline, CodeCommit, and CodeBuild
-- Instrument a couple of security testing/scanning tools
+- Deploying New Relic APM for application Observability
+- Using New Relic APM
+- Creating and viewing New Relic dashboards on the New Relic One platform

 ### Sample reference architecture